We Know You Love to Keep it Cozy, But Opening Your Windows in Winter Is a Must — Here's Why

 Experts say that a healthy home environment calls for fresh air, even in the depths of winter

-Not to worry, though, as there are plenty of ways to combat this natural climatic shift, and one that's super easy to do — and highly recommended — is the simple act of opening your windows.
-To answer how often you should be doing this and when to knock it off your task list, let's get into what the experts have to say.
+Not to worry, though, as there are plenty of ways to combat this natural climatic shift, and one that's super easy to do: opening your windows.
+To help us understand how often to do this and when to knock it off the task list, we asked the experts.

 How Often Should You Open Your Windows in Winter?